OpenCoreData/ocdDocumentation/Talks/ICDP/talk.md

 [Example Landing Page](http://opencoredata.org/doc/dataset/2de213cc-ea25-435b-b46e-781bd60d9e5c)

-All pages have embedded Schema.org/Dataset and [CSVW](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/) (CSV for the Web) metadata.
+All pages have embedded Schema.org/Dataset and [CSVW](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/) (CSV for the Web) meta-data.

 Access to datasets can be obtained both via SPARQL or Linked Open Data methods or via API calls.

 Access to the CSDCO datasets is being developed under the [ocdFX](https://github.com/OpenCoreData/ocdFX) project.
-Data is being indexed and metadata and search index available in OCD.
+Data is being indexed and meta-data and search index available in OCD.
 Links to files at CSDCO or IEDA are supported.

 ---
 ## Cross site connections